 The school will retain all records of low-level concerns, including those that were found to be unfounded.
-The Headmaster will ensure that all records include the most accurate and up-to-date information.
-The Headmaster will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure that they can be easily reviewed and analysed where necessary.
+The DSL or the Headmaster will ensure that all records include the most accurate and up-to-date information.
+The DSL or the Headmaster will ensure that all low-level concerns are stored together, in an organised and consistent manner, to ensure that they can be easily reviewed and analysed where necessary.